-In 1866 LP started teaching of Indian philology at Padua, but when the Austrian university was closed, moved in 1867 to Vienna, where he became PD of Indian antiquities, religion and philosophy.
+In 1866 Poley started teaching of Indian philology at Padova, but when the Austrian university was soon closed, moved in 1867 to Vienna, where he became PD of Indian antiquities, religion and philosophy.
 Though recommended by —> Fr.
 Müller, he was not given an eo. chair and, in order to obtain his living, he also taught French at University and Technical Military Academy.
 He continued his Indological teaching until his death and planned a great work about Sāṁkhya philosophy.

-LP had a checquered life and never gained much attention.
-According to L. v.
-Schroeder his works on Vedānta and Upaniṣads were in fact quite good works and showed his skill in explaining difficult text, but in any case they attracted little attention.
+Poley had a checquered life and never gained much attention.
+According to L. von Schroeder his works on Vedānta and Upaniṣads were in fact quite good and showed his skill in explaining difficult text, but in any case they attracted little attention.

 Publications: Devimahatmyam – Markandeyi Purani sectio, edidit, latinam interpretationem annotationesque adjecit.
 13+132 p.
 B. c.
 1831.

 – Review of Vans Kennedy’s Researches into the Nature and Affinity of Ancient and Hindu Mythology.
 Jb. f. wiss.
 Kritik 1, 1832, 199-220.

 – Translated: Oupanichats, théologie des Védas, texte sanscrit commenté par Sankara, traduit.
 1-2.
 P. 1835-37: Kathaka-Oupanichat.
 Extrait de Yadjour-Véda.
 39+199+40 p.
 P. 1835 (although not indicated in the title, also included Muṇḍaka, and Sanskrit text of both Upaniṣads and of Śaṅkara’s commentary).

 – Anonymous Preface to Rosen’s posthumous Rigveda.
 L. 1838.